Onteon/katacoda-scenarios/05-app-creation/06_deploy_alternative.md

   `/opt/jlupin/platform/start/control.sh`{{execute}}

-3. Use `deploy` command to upload archive's content to jlupin and start the application that is there:
+3. Use `deploy` command to upload archive's content to Onteon and start the application that is there:

   `microservice deploy hello-jlupin.zip`{{execute}}